 NORTH CAROLINA COASTAL LAND TRUST AND PARTNERS PROTECT IMPORTANT HABITAT IN CARTERET COUNTY, NORTH CAROLINA

-Enviva Forest Conservation Funds at Work
+Enviva Forest Conservation Fund at Work

 U.S. Endowment for Forestry and Communities

 Greenville, S.C. and Durham, N.C. – Nearly 5,500 acres of wetlands, critical pocosin, Carolina bay, bottomland hardwood forests, and Long Bay and Salters Creek water frontage have been acquired by the North Carolina Coastal Land Trust (NCCLT) in partnership with Marine Corps Air Station Cherry Point and North Carolina Wildlife Resources Commission (NCWRC).
 The project was made possible thanks to the support of a multiple funding entities, including the Enviva Forest Conservation Fund (“the Fund”).

 Referred to as Salters Creek landing, the property lies adjacent to the Cedar Island National Wildlife Refuge and across Long Bay from the Marine Corps Air Station (MCAS)-Cherry Point’s Piney Island military installation.
 The North Carolina Natural Heritage Program considers the property, along with the neighboring Cedar Island National Wildlife refuge, to be a natural area of exceptional ecological significance.
 This project will conserve habitat for 23 rare plants and animals including five federally listed species, three federal species of concern along with 15 state species of concern.